b00dle/ww3d-tele-demo/README.md

 bbx -1 0.05 -1 1.0 2.2 1.0
 normal 0 0 0
 ```
-, where `<rgbd-server>` denotes the IP of the machine hosting image compression and all .yml files should reflect whichever calibration files are necessary for the image streams your avatars are based on.
+, where `<rgbd-server>` denotes the IP of the machine hosting image compression, <rgbd-client> denotes IP of the machine running the image client and all .yml files should reflect whichever calibration files are necessary for the image streams your avatars are based on.
 - points_resource_file.sr:
 ```
 serversocket <pcc-server>:7060